AMBER ALERT UPDATE: man in custody, abducted infant and 16-year-old mom located.

-Authorities said a man, who was at the center of an Amber Alert, is in custody and the 6-month-old boy and his 16-year-old mother have been found in Cherokee County.
+Authorities said a man, who was at the center of an Amber Alert, is in custody and the 6-month-old boy and his 16-year-old mother are safe in Cherokee County.

 According to the alert, 16-year-old Chastity Sellman is the infant’s mother and the two were with Don Sellman.
 Police believed the three were on their way to Cherokee County, which is listed as Sellman's address.
 He was known to carry weapons, according to the alert.